-Social media shares help you get your brand name out there and can direct traffic to your website.
-But how do you get more shares?
-Through interesting content!
-37% of users say the top reason they’re on social media is to find entertaining content.
+Looking for some great content ideas for Social media shares to help you get your brand name out there and direct traffic to your website?
+37% of users say the top reason they are on social media is to find entertaining content.
 If you deliver it, you’ll land earn new follows and content shares.

 Finding good content takes a multi-prong approach.
 Compelling social media content can and should come from multiple sources to keep your followers engaged.

-Here are seven places you can find great content to share on social media and attract new followers.
+Here are seven places you can find great content ideas for social media shares that will help you attract new followers and customers.

 1. Engage in Social Listening